a740g/Alien-Alley-64/README.md

 ![Screenshot](screenshot.png)

-This is a QB64 conversion of the Alien Alley game that came with the book [PC Game Programming Explorer](http://www.droberts.com/pcgpex/pcgpex.htm) by Dave Roberts.
+This is a [QB64](https://github.com/QB64-Phoenix-Edition/QB64pe) conversion of the Alien Alley game that came with the book [PC Game Programming Explorer](http://www.droberts.com/pcgpex/pcgpex.htm) by Dave Roberts.

 Yes, I converted the code again!
-This time from FreeBASIC to QB64.
+This time from [FreeBASIC](https://github.com/freebasic/fbc) to [QB64](https://github.com/QB64-Phoenix-Edition/QB64pe).

-My FreeBASIC port can be found [here](https://drive.google.com/file/d/1s9_G8ZWX_hLLAPQlZcnNke4TllMCIVSf/view).
+My FreeBASIC port can be found [here](https://drive.google.com/file/d/1s9_G8ZWX_hLLAPQlZcnNke4TllMCIVSf/view) or [here](https://github.com/a740g/AlienAlleyQB64/tree/648fe7202157055c1658c12fbf476dcc5c445fcb).

 The original C code that came with the book can be found [here](http://www.droberts.com/pcgpex/source.zip).
 The update for the C code can be found [here](http://www.droberts.com/pcgpex/update.zip).

 This conversion has multiple improvements over the FreeBASIC version.
 These are:

-- There are no dependencies on external libraries (the FB version required Allegro 4)
+- There are no dependencies on external libraries (the FB version required [Allegro](https://github.com/liballeg/allegro5))
 - The game now uses native QB64 graphics and sound functions
-- A MIDI player is implemented as a C header library that can be directly used by the QB64 compiler
+- A MIDI player using the Win32 WinMM MIDI streaming API is implemented as a C header library that can be directly used by the QB64 compiler
-- MIDI uses the Win32 WinMM MIDI streaming API
-- A PCX loader is implemented using QB64 code
+- An 8bpp PCX loader (with color keying) is implemented using QB64 code
 - The game now runs in 32bpp mode (the FB version ran at 8bpp)
 - The game runs at 640x400 (16:10 aspect ratio) fullscreen with square pixels
 - Alt+Enter puts the game in window mode